JoseC07/Chrome-Helper/README.md

 3. **Explore Examples**
     - Within the `examples` directory, discover various API integrations, each detailed with specific setup and usage instructions.

-## Contribute

-Your contributions are welcome!
-Enhance the toolkit by adding new API examples, refining documentation, or sharing tips.
-Fork the project, apply your changes, and submit a pull request.

-## Feedback & Support

-For questions, feedback, or support, please initiate an issue on GitHub or contact us directly through [specified contact information].

-## License

-This toolkit is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for full details.

-## Acknowledgments

-- Thanks to Elgato for the Stream Deck SDK and the invaluable resources on their [GitHub repository](https://github.com/elgatosf/streamdeck).
-- Appreciation to all the API providers for making their services available for integration.
-- Gratitude towards the community contributors for their insights and enhancements.

 ---
 Dive deep into Stream Deck plugin development with our API Integration Toolkit, and unlock new levels of productivity and creativity with your Stream Deck!